AlfaBetaBeta/gmsh-3D-arch-bridge/README.md

 # Generation of a macroscale multi-span bridge FE mesh

 This repository contains a set of macros to generate a 3D Finite Element macroscale mesh of a 3-span arch bridge, via the free meshing tool [gmsh](https://gmsh.info).
-The main features of the macros and their execution guidelines can be found in the sections below:
+The main features of the macros, as well as their input parameters and execution guidelines can be found in the sections below:

 * [Introduction](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge#introduction)
 * [Input parameters](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge#input-parameters):
     * [Geometry](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge#geometry)
     * [Meshing](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge#meshing)
+* Execution guidelines
-* Etc
+* Further caveats

 ## Introduction